 A marketing approver should weigh up each brand’s positioning and keep them distinctly apart.

 Similarly, creative work often involves or impacts trade and retail customers.
 This is where sales teams get involved in creative approvals.

-If your creative work highlights a particular retailer for example, that impacts the relationship with other customers.
+For example, if your creative work highlights a particular retailer that impacts the relationship with other customers.
 “Our product is exclusively available at Woolworths” will have an impact on Coles.